pact-foundation/pact-ruby/README.md

 Running the AnimalServiceClient spec will generate a pact file in the configured pact dir (spec/pacts by default).
 Logs will be output to the configured log dir that can be useful when diagnosing problems.

-Of course, the above specs will fail because the Animal Service client method is not implemented, so next, implement your consumer client methods.
+Of course, the above specs will fail because the Animal Service client method is not implemented, so next, implement your provider client methods.

 #### 6. Implement the Animal Service client consumer methods